baAlex/Ako/README.md

 Usage
 -----
 The two executables `akoenc` and `akodec` will let you try the codec.
-Execute them whitout any argument to read the full usage help.
+Execute them whitout any argument to read the usage help.
 But is mostly:

 ```
 akoenc -g 16 -i "input.png" -o "out.ako"
 ```
-Where `-g 16` is the threshold of a noise gate that controls the loss.
+Where `-g 16` is the threshold of a noise gate that controls loss.

 Examples